CANTON-$\mu$ Proposal: A Next-Generation Muon $g-2$ Measurement at Sub-0.1 ppm Precision: Introduction

 \section{Introduction}

-~ The anomalous magnetic moment of the muon ($g\!-\!2$) is one of the most precisely predicted and experimentally tested quantities within the Standard Model (SM), providing a uniquely sensitive benchmark for assessing the internal consistency of the model and for probing New Physics beyond it.
-As a quantum observable calculable entirely from higher-order loop corrections involving all known SM particles, $g\!-\!2$ not only embodies the combined effects of the electromagnetic, weak, and strong interactions, but can also be calculated directly from first principles through the evaluation of individual Feynman diagrams.
-As a result, its theoretical prediction and experimental measurement can be compared with minimal model dependence, unlike many other precision observables whose interpretations rely on phenomenological assumptions or parameterizations.
-Such a theoretical transparency is precisely why $g\!-\!2$ has drawn continuous attention since Schwinger’s pioneering lowest-order QED calculation~\cite{Schwinger:1951nm}, establishing it throughout the development of the Standard Model as a “golden observable” for testing the theory.
+~ The anomalous magnetic moment of the muon, $a_\mu \equiv (g-2)/2$, where $g$ denotes the muon gyromagnetic ratio (the $g$ factor), is one of the most precisely predicted and experimentally tested quantities within the Standard Model (SM).
+Referred to hereafter simply as the muon `$g\!-\!2$’, it provides a uniquely sensitive benchmark for testing the internal consistency of the SM and probing possible physics beyond it.
+As a quantum observable calculable entirely from higher-order loop corrections involving all known SM particles, $g\!-\!2$ not only embodies the combined effects, but can also be calculated directly from first principles through the evaluation of individual Feynman diagrams.
+As a result, its theoretical prediction and experimental measurement can be compared with minimal model dependence.
+Such a theoretical transparency is precisely why $g\!-\!2$ has drawn continuous attention since Schwinger’s pioneering lowest-order QED calculation~\cite{Schwinger:1951nm}, establishing it throughout the development of the SM as a “golden observable” for testing the theory.

-Over the past decades, successive experiments at CERN~\cite{CERN-Mainz-Daresbury:1978ccd}, Brookhaven~\cite{Muong-2:2006rrc}, and most recently Fermilab~\cite{Muong-2:2023cdq,Muong-2:2024hpx,Muong-2:2021ojo}, have refined the measurement of muon $g\!-\!2$, culminating in the 2025 Fermilab result~\cite{collaboration_measurement_2025} which reached a precision of 0.127~ppm for the positive muon ($\mu^+$).
-The Fermilab measurement is in excellent agreement with the earlier results, providing a consistent experimental foundation for comparison with theory.
+Over the past decades, successive experiments at CERN~\cite{CERN-Mainz-Daresbury:1978ccd}, Brookhaven~\cite{Muong-2:2006rrc}, and most recently Fermilab~\cite{\expref}, have refined the measurement of muon $g\!-\!2$, culminating in the 2025 Fermilab result~\cite{Muong-2:2025xyk} which reached a precision of 0.127~ppm, which is in excellent agreement with the earlier results, providing a consistent experimental foundation for comparison with theory.

+On the other hand, the SM prediction for the muon $g\!-\!2$ remains unsettled.
+Two comprehensive reviews released in 2020~\cite{Aoyama:2020ynm} and 2025~\cite{Aliberti:2025beg} by the Muon $g\!-\!2$ Theory Initiative, commonly referred to as the WP20 and WP25 white papers, have reported different numerical results for the SM prediction.
+The 2025 result is compiled based on Refs.~\cite{\SMref}.
+However, owing to the methodological differences between the 2020 and 2025 analyses, the 2020 result is not obsolete and should still be included in the discussion.